-- I’m easy overwhelmed by misunderstandings and confused by unexpected situations.
+- I’m easily overwhelmed by misunderstandings and confused by unexpected situations.
 I know I have intelligence but sometimes feel I lack common sense–this isn’t true, it’s just how it feels.
 It’s been awful not knowing why I can’t see things the way other do.

 - Things sometimes get stuck on a loop in my head.
 Hyper-focus and an eye for detail can be seen as a positive thing but it’s felt negative when other people can move on.
 It’s not that I’m deliberately holding a grudge, it’s that things affect me more deeply than they do other people.

 - I’ve always understood that there are unwritten social rules but I’ve struggled to know what they are.
 As I’ve grown up I’ve managed to hide the fact that I don’t understand and I “laugh along” but I’m hiding (masking) a huge amount of confusion and anxiety.

 As I came to terms with the diagnosis, I realised I’m actually not odd, weird or wrong, I’m just neurodivergent.

 All this time, I’ve been desperately trying to be “normal” and I’ve suddenly discovered that I am!

 However, learning that I’m on the spectrum has been a mixed blessing!

 The downside of the diagnosis is that it comes with discrimination and stigma.